City

 Councilor Jamie Dunphy appears at a rally before voting to defy the federal government.
 (John Rudoff)

-The remote and recent origins of the twin resolutions are not hard to see.
-In March of 2017, in the wreckage of President Trump’s chaotic travel ban, the then five-member City Council enacted Resolution 37277, which declared Portland a “welcoming, sanctuary, and inclusive City.”
+The remote and recent origins of the twin items are not hard to see.
+In March 2017, in the wreckage of President Trump’s chaotic travel ban, the then five-member City Council enacted Resolution 37277, which declared Portland a “welcoming, sanctuary, and inclusive City.”
 This included several relevant strictures, notably Police Directive 810.10, prohibiting law enforcement actions based solely on a person’s immigration status.

-But since June, Portlanders outraged by federal agents detaining immigrants in courthouse hallways and job sites have gathered nightly at the U.S. Immigration and Customs Enforcement facility on South Macadam Avenue.
+But since June, Portlanders outraged by federal agents detaining immigrants in courthouse hallways and on job sites have gathered nightly at the U.S. Immigration and Customs Enforcement facility on South Macadam Avenue.
 They’ve drawn the wrath of the White House, which has summoned the National Guard from three states to quash the resistance, which at the moment largely consists of protesters wearing inflatable animal costumes.

-Modeled on a similar proclamation in Chicago, it urges Wilson to “publicly demand that the President of the United States and relevant federal agencies stand down” from the National Guard deployments threatened by Trump and now being litigated in the Ninth Circuit Court of Appeals, and that it stand down from “militarized crowd-control operations in Portland.”
+Modeled on a similar proclamation in Chicago, it urges Wilson to “publicly demand that the President of the United States and relevant federal agencies stand down” from the National Guard deployments threatened by Trump and now being litigated in the 9th U.S. Circuit Court of Appeals, and that it stand down from “militarized crowd-control operations in Portland.”

 It also demands an array of administrative actions—which include gathering and disseminating reliable information for immigrants, “uncovering undisclosed federal enforcement and military activity in Portland,” and documenting any actions of federal authorities that may target immigrants.